 Whilst NIPT testing is not classed as a diagnostic test like amniocentesis or chorionic villus biopsy (CVS), it carries no risk of miscarriage and is therefore safe for your pregnancy, whilst providing the highest degree of accuracy.
 NIPT testing provides parents with peace of mind and allows them to make the appropriate decisions where further testing might be required.

 Your sonographer or a trained phlebotomist will take a sample of maternal venous blood from the mother’s arm, and the NIPT is combined with an ultrasound scan to confirm pregnancy.
 NIPT detects cell-free fetal DNA (cfDNA) in the mother’s bloodstream using next-generation sequencing technology coupled with advanced bioinformatics analysis.

 NIPT testing is also able to provide an optional analysis of the X and Y sex chromosomes, thus providing accurate gender confirmation.
 The accuracy of gender determination using NIPT is greater than 98%, but we always advise having the gender checked at your 20-week ultrasound anatomy scan in addition.

 For most women, results will return as ‘low risk’ meaning it is very unlikely that the baby has one of these trisomy conditions, although they cannot all be ruled out as there is a very small risk that not all trisomy foetuses will be detected.

 A ‘high risk’ result is indicative of a very high chance of your pregnancy being affected by a trisomy condition, although it does not definitely mean your baby will be affected.
 Overall the test identifies more than 99% of T21, T18 and T13 pregnancies.
 An amniocentesis or CVS screening test is generally advised to confirm the result if you receive a positive result.

-*The Harmony™ NIPT test is for pregnant women aged 18 to 48, anywhere.
+*The Harmony™ NIPT test can be carried out from 10 weeks.
 The Harmony™ test can be used in singleton, twin, and egg-donor pregnancies and has been validated for use in pregnant women aged 18 to 48.
 Clinicians have used Harmony™ to screen over one million pregnancies in more than 100 countries around the world.